JieJaneChen/NLP-Bone-Mets/README.md

 For research use only

-Copyright (C): Jie Jane Chen, Julian Hong, University of California, San Francisco, 2025 GNU General Public License v2.0
+Copyright (©): Jie Jane Chen, Julian Hong, University of California, San Francisco, 2025

+GNU General Public License v2.0